English as a second language(ESL)

-Reference: Focus on Grammar 3 – An Integrated Skills Approach, Third Edition
+Reference: Focus on Grammar 3 – An Integrated Skills Approach, Fifth Edition

 Listening and SpeakingAt this level, students possess the vocabulary necessary to be able to carry a simple conversation in a variety of situations.
 One of the areas stressed is learning the skill to articulate and support one’s opinion and/or argument.
 Students in this class discuss various issues and topics provided by the North Star textbook and the classroom teacher.
 Students learn new vocabulary and practice using it in authentic situations, such as debates, panels, and interviews.
 Although students continue to acquire knowledge and improve their listening and speaking skills, the class' particular focus is the shift from using English as a means of social communication to using English for academic purposes.
 Therefore, students learn to apply spoken English differently depending on the context.

-Reference: Northstar Listening and Speaking Level 3, Third Edition
+Reference: Northstar Listening and Speaking Level 3, Fifth Edition

 Reading and WritingIn the intermediate division there is a higher integration of reading skills such as predicting, drawing inferences, and analyzing into text book material.
 Genres of reading include magazine and academic articles, blogs, and news pieces.
 There are multiple perspectives on the reading of articles which engage students’ interest in developing participation in open-ended questions, information systematization, and individual expression.
 Students follow the writing component of the course in order to be able to compose a variety of written pieces of different genres while incorporating the grammar and vocabulary pertinent to the level.

-Reference: Northstar Reading and Writing Level 3, Third Edition
+Reference: Northstar Reading and Writing Level 3, Fifth Edition

 Grammar and Sentence StructureThe textbook focuses more intensively on the controlled (e.g., recognizing and editing typical grammatical errors) and communicative practice (e.g., listening practice oriented towards overall comprehension).
 While students expect and need to learn the formal rules of the English language, it is essential that they practice the structures learnt in various contexts in order to internalize and master them.
 The textbook provides an abundance of both controlled and communicative exercises so that the students can bridge the gap between knowing grammatical rules and using them.
 The many activities of each unit provide opportunity for critical thinking while enabling students to personalize what they have learnt.

-Reference: Focus on Grammar 4 – An Integrated Skills Approach, Third Edition
+Reference: Focus on Grammar 4 – An Integrated Skills Approach, Fifth Edition

 Listening and SpeakingThis level integrates grammar, vocabulary, and culture into the units, providing students with systematic and multiple exposures to language forms in a variety of contexts.
 Listening activities at this level engage students, connect them to language used outside classroom, and encourage personal opinion and critical thinking.
 Comprehension activities not only lead students to an understanding and appreciation of authentic materials (e.g., radio report, lecture, other genres), but challenge the students to use appropriate language skills to analyze and express their ideas as well.
 Thus, students will practice more skills that are essential for success in authentic academic settings and on standardized tests.

-Reference: Northstar Listening and Speaking Level 4, Third Edition
+Reference: Northstar Listening and Speaking Level 4, Fifth Edition

 Reading and WritingStudents will read and evaluate various types of texts.
 The course addresses transition to more complex academic skills such as critical and analytical skills, synthesis, and information classification.
 In particular, the critical thinking component aims at enhancing essential reading skills such as drawing logical conclusions, finding correlations, and differentiating between main ideas and details.
 The analytical component aims at developing skills such as re-evaluating assumptions, analyzing the development of an argument, and recognizing the weight of details in supporting the main idea.
 In the writing section of the course, students become engaged in research and inquiry tasks that prepare them for a variety of academic purposes.
 They then learn revising techniques at sentence and paragraph level to help them move towards coherence and unity in their writing.

-Reference: Northstar Reading and Writing Level 4, Third Edition
+Reference: Northstar Reading and Writing Level 4, Fifth Edition

 Grammar and Sentence StructureThe primary aim of the course in general, and for this level in particular is for students to gain confidence in their ability to speak and write English accurately and fluently.
 More focused practice suggests a variety of exercise types that guide students from recognition to accurate production of the grammatical structure (e.g., discover the grammar: list the simple past irregular verbs in the opening reading).
 Emphasis is placed on the writing process which displays academic content pertaining, but not limited to issues such as the sentence structure, writing direct and indirect speech, and punctuation of adjective clauses.
 Through fundamental skills such as listening, reading, speaking, and writing, the unique methodology offered by the Focus on Grammar series helps students understand and practice English grammar.

-Reference: Focus on Grammar 5 – An Integrated Skills Approach, Third Edition
+Reference: Focus on Grammar 5 – An Integrated Skills Approach, Fifth Edition

 Listening and SpeakingThe information and activities of this level promote superior integration of critical thinking, and an enhanced focus on academic skills such as synthesizing, drawing inferences, and note taking.
 Students are challenged to take what they have learned, organize the information, and synthesize it in a meaningful way.
 The culminating productive task – mastering the students’ listening skills and spoken language - galvanizes content, language, and critical thinking skills.
 By building skills and exploring ideas, the exercises help students participate in discussions and sustain conversations of an increasingly and sophisticated nature.

-Reference: Northstar Listening and Speaking Level 5, Third Edition
+Reference: Northstar Listening and Speaking Level 5, Fifth Edition

 Reading and WritingAt the advanced reading and writing level, students implement critical thinking, analysis, synthesis, and inference in order to enhance academic skills and gain success in class and on standardized tests.
 Types of reading materials include academic articles, literature, and other genres.
 The vocabulary section leads students from reviewing to acquiring new vocabulary, practicing and expanding creatively the use of it.
 The grammar section offers a concise presentation and targeted practice of useful structures for writing (e.g., collocations: nouns and verbs, identifying adjective clauses, discourse connectors expressing cause and effect).
 The integrated writing section will lead students through the writing process with engaging writing assignments focusing on various rhetorical modes.

-Reference: Northstar Reading and Writing Level 5, Third Edition
+Reference: Northstar Reading and Writing Level 5, Fifth Edition